mspencedm/Software-Dev-DnD/Locations/CliffwoodBluffs.md

 They refer to each other by their last names - which they made up for themselves.

+Open the door to the bandit camp in the cliff.
+Wide open room with several smaller rooms.
+In front is what appears to be an alter but its has a pillow and blanket like someone has been sleeping on it.
+Behind the alter is a statue of a man of shadows - Ezekiel will recognize this is Morthos.

+The camp is huge with lots of rooms and its filled with trinkets, but also branches etc. very makeshift lots of blankets and things.

+Kids are running around in the camp, having fun.

+People inside are going to be shocked by the party entering, will kind of just look at them and look guilty like they've been busted.

+Leader is going to be pretty defensive about the whole thing - gang started because the kids needed places to go etc. Leader will occassionally have his eyes flash black completely and turn back to normal - see if players notice while conversing with him.
+He will let everyone else leave but he will not be reasoned with - he will continue being a thief etc. dedicated to living.

 Layout: The camp consists of a cluster of makeshift structures crafted from fallen branches, moss-covered logs, and scavenged materials.
 These include rough-hewn shelters for sleeping, a central meeting area with a fire pit for cooking and warmth, and hidden lookout posts perched high in the treetops.